Key Takeaways

 Payments that depend on an index or rate (e.g., CPI, RPI, market rental rates)

-Treatment: Include in lease liability
+Treatment: Included in lease payments used to measure the lease liability

 Usage/Performance-Based